 Don't Offer Payment In The Form Of Cash, Gift Cards, Or Pre-Paid Credit Cards

 Many scams reported to KUB include callers demanding gift cards or other forms of untraceable funding from customers.
-KUB will never ask for these forms of payment, and payment is never requested over the phone, through email, or in person at your home.
+KUB will never ask for these forms of payment, and payment is never requested over the phone, through email, or in person at a customer's home.
 KUB does not call or send text messages that threaten to disconnect service and demand payment via MoneyPaks, Green Dot Cards, Money Grams, or other prepaid credit cards.
 Click here to learn about the only ways KUB accepts payments for customer accounts.

 Do Ask Questions